How does post-quantum cryptography affect Central Bank Digital Currency?: Post-quantum cryptography

 However, under a quantum regime, an attacker can use a public key to run Shor's algorithm, obtaining the corresponding private key.
 Therefore, the attacker is equipped with the ability to produce valid digital signatures.
 In consequence, stealing the assets.

 When sending assets to a particular address, both Bitcoin and Ethereum do not use the public key directly as an address, but rather a hash of the public key.
-Fortunately, sufficiently long hashes cannot be easily inverted by quantum computers.\footnote{ Symmetric ciphers and cryptographic hash functions do not rely on one-way functions but rather on the speed of searching a large key space.
-Grover's algorithm is a quantum algorithm that significantly speeds up the search for keys in a key space.
-By doubling the key sizes of symmetric encryption algorithms to 256 bits and hash algorithms to 512 bits, even Grover's algorithm does not pose a threat to symmetric cryptography.} While the assets are at rest, i.e. have been received on an address but not yet spent, a quantum attacker does not have an advantage over a classical attacker.
+As explained in the earlier section, sufficiently long hashes cannot be easily inverted by quantum computers.
+While the assets are at rest, i.e. have been received on an address but not yet spent, a quantum attacker does not have an advantage over a classical attacker.
 But as soon as assets are transferred out, the legitimate owner must disclose the public key so that the blockchain network (or in the case of CBDC, the register) can validate the signature.
 In other words, as soon as the assets are in transit, they are at risk.